-Nurses also endure emotionally and psychologically tolling situations.
-This may include witnessing the suffering and death of patients, and being around loved ones who are mourning.
+Nurses also endure emotionally and psychologically tolling situations that may include witnessing suffering and death of patients and being around loved ones who are mourning.

-Instances of not knowing how to help patients afflicted with “biopsychosocial problems” ranked highly in study in the Journal of Advanced Nursing as a contributing stressor that nurses face.
+Instances of not knowing how to help patients afflicted with “biopsychosocial problems” ranked highly in a study in the Journal of Advanced Nursing as a contributing stressor nurses face.

-Without periods of rest or recharge, nurses are at risk of experiencing chronic stress.
-Over time, this can lead to other ongoing issues including depression, premature aging and decreased immune system functioning.
+Without periods of rest or recharge, nurses risk developing chronic stress.
+Over time, it can lead to other issues such as depression, premature aging and decreased immune system functioning.

 This is why adopting practices that offer self-care for nurses is crucial.